Want to know how many people are finding your website and how? You can find that out and way more by setting up Google Analytics with MonsterInsights.

 Scroll down and click Next.

-Continue to fill in your website details, including the Website Name, URL, Category, and Reporting Time Zone.
-Then click Create.
+Continue to fill in your website details, including the Website Name, Reporting Time Zone, and Currency.

-The next page will ask you to review the Google Analytics Terms of Service Agreement.
+When you’re finished, click Create.
+This will open up a popup window where you need to review the Google Analytics Terms of Service Agreement.
 If you agree, you’ll need to click both checkboxes and click on I Accept.

 Step 3: Set Up MonsterInsights

 For a more advanced setup of Google Analytics, you’d need to enter your Google Analytics tracking code into your WordPress website’s code.

 But using MonsterInsights, you don’t need to worry about messing with any code!

 First, you’ll need to log in to your MonsterInsights account and download the plugin .zip file.